A picture is worth a thousand words

 "A picture is worth a thousand words" is an adage in multiple languages meaning that complex and sometimes multiple ideas can be conveyed by a single still image, which conveys its meaning or essence more effectively than a mere verbal description.

 History

 In March 1911, the Syracuse Advertising Men's Club held a banquet to discuss journalism and publicity.
 This was reported in two articles.
-In an article in The Post-Standard covering this event, the author quoted Arthur Brisbane (not Tess Flanders as previously reported here and elsewhere) as saying: "Use a picture.
+In an article in The Post-Standard covering this event, the author quoted Arthur Brisbane as saying: "Use a picture.
 It's worth a thousand words."
-In an article in the Printers' Ink, the same quote is attributed to Brisbane.
+In an article in Printers' Ink, the same quote is attributed to Brisbane.

 A similar phrase, "One Look Is Worth A Thousand Words", appears in a 1913 newspaper advertisement for the Piqua Auto Supply House of Piqua, Ohio.

 Early use of the exact phrase appears in a 1918 newspaper advertisement for the San Antonio Light, which says:

 One of the Nation's Greatest Editors Says: